CGP-V/CGP-V/README.md

 - 👀 I'm interested and majoring in Information Security
 - 🌱 I'm currently learning AI Communications
-- 💞️ I'm looking to collaborate on [Projects/Initiatives You're Interested In]
+- ⚡ Fun fact: Soy milk 🥛 is a kind of coffee ☕

 - 📫 You can reach me via charles.g.p.cheung@gmail.com
-- ⚡ Fun fact: Soy milk 🥛 is a kind of coffee ☕

 <!---
 CGP-V/CGP-V is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.